-Dance Umbrella’s mission is to celebrate 21st century choreography.
-We do so enthusiastically and collaboratively through an annual, international London festival, through year-round creative learning opportunities for all ages, and by developing choreographic talent.
-Our aim is to entice audiences, nurture artists, innovate practice, and stimulate interest in the power of the body in motion.
+Dance Umbrella is London’s international dance festival, celebrating 21st century choreography across the capital and beyond.
+Our mission is to entice audiences, nurture artists, innovate practice, and stimulate interest in the power of the body in motion.

-Since 1978, Dance Umbrella (DU) has been bringing outstanding contemporary dance to London, presenting more than 785 artists from 40 countries to over one million people.
-The first to present Mark Morris, Anne Teresa De Keersmaeker, Michael Clark and many more in the UK, DU has commissioned over 85 new works and presented at 136 different venues ranging from Smithfield Market to the British Library, from canal long boats to Alexandra Palace Ice Rink, from car park rooftops to outer London parks.
+Since 1978, our annual festival has brought outstanding contemporary dance to London, presenting more than 785 artists from 40 countries to over one million people.
+The first to present Anne Teresa De Keersmaeker, Akram Khan, Michael Clark and many more in the UK; we have commissioned over 85 new works and presented at 136 different venues ranging from Smithfield Market to the British Library; from canal long boats to Alexandra Palace Ice Rink; from inner city car park rooftops to outer London parks.

 We seek out the most creative ideas, partners and locations to create art with exceptional artists that is accessible, local and engaging to audiences.

 Alongside our festival, we create year-round creative learning initiatives for all ages, develop new choreographic talent, host thought-provoking debates and discussions, and offer skill sharing opportunities for creative industry professionals.

 From groundbreaking world premieres at iconic London venues, to transforming our cityscape with gravity defying outdoor shows; from capturing the adrenaline rush of the ice-rink to creating a safe-space for the ballroom community, Dance Umbrella is a creative force that develops artists, audiences and the art form itself.